-Dear student
+Dear student,

-The University has established this procedure for consolidating the rights of students on reserve duty.
+The University has established this procedure for consolidating the rights of students on reserve duty based on the Rules of Students Rights (accommodations for students on reserve duty), 5772-2012.

 In order to ensure your rights you should proceed according to the procedures.